 If it will fit in the boot of your car

 Is it easy to dismantle?
 Do try this in the shop, the assistant may make it look easy but you and your partner may think you need an engineering degree to do it yourself!

 How much does it weigh?
-Consider the pushchair's weight - especially important if you have steps to your home or use public transport in which case a lightweight and compact folding pram or pushchair would be best.
+Consider the pushchair's weight - especially important if you have steps to your home or use public transport, in which case a lightweight and compact folding pram or pushchair would be best.

 Where will you be pushing most - in town or along a towpath, country walks or pavements?

-Do you want wheels that swivel for easy movement or did you always see yourself pushing a large wheeled pram which offers a smoother ride for your baby but may be more difficult to manoeuvre.
+Do you want wheels that swivel for easy movement or did you always see yourself pushing a large wheeled pram that offers a smoother ride for your baby but may be more difficult to manoeuvre.
 If you walk a lot, choose a sturdy model with lockable wheels.
 Swivel wheels make a pushchair easy to manoeuvre, while fixed wheels make handling easier over rough surfaces.
 Some pushchairs offer both a fixed and swivel wheel option.

 Do you want your pram/pushchair to come with a shopping basket or tray?

-Before buying a pushchair or a pram, check that:
+Before buying a pushchair or a pram check that:

 The brakes are in good working order.